Thomascountz/thomascountz/_drafts/2023-07-30-low-poly-image-generation.md

 The biggest improvements to the image after the early generations appear to be in the grayscale values, rather than the positions of the points.
 This makes sense because the position of the points only really matter in that the resulting triangle contributes to the grayscale value of the pixels it covers.
 That said, the position of the points do appear to be improving, as evidenced by the edges of the Ruby logo becoming more defined.

-In terms of the algorithm's performance, I would like to continue tuning the hyperparameters to see if I can get the algorithm to converge faster.
-Without diving into the numbers yet, we can intuit how changes in the things like the `population_size`, `mutation_rate`, and `elitism_rate` might affect the performance of the algorithm rather dramatically.
+In terms of the algorithm's performance, we can intuit how changes in the things like the `population_size`, `mutation_rate`, and `elitism_rate` might affect the performance of the algorithm rather dramatically.
 And, we can probably get a sense for how well our hyperparameter tuning is going by looking at the early generation's output images.
 For example, the current configuration reached generation 120 (show above) after just a minute and thirteen seconds.[^dynamic_hyperparameters]

 [^dynamic_hyperparameters]: It's also possible to dynamically change the hyperparameters over time.
 For example, we could start with a high mutation rate to increase diversity, and then lower the mutation rate over time to increase exploitation.

-## Data Analysis
+## Data Analysis and Interpretation

 Now that we've taken a subjective look at the results, let's take an objective look at the numbers.
-We're going to treat these numbers as a baseline, since we've only done one run and there nothing to character performance against.[^additional_runs] Additionally, we're going to look at the numbers from the perspective of the algorithm's performance, rather than the performance of the Ruby code itself (namely using generation count as our time (`t`) instead of wall time or CPU time).[^ruby-performance]
+We're going to treat these numbers as a baseline, since we've only done one run and there nothing to characterize the performance against.[^additional_runs] Additionally, we're going to look at the numbers from the perspective of the algorithm's performance, rather than the performance of the Ruby code itself[^time_t] [^ruby-performance]

 [^additional_runs]: Hi, Thomas here.
 I really wanted to finish this blog post.
 So as much as I want to write up my experience with tweaking the performance and hyperparameters, I'm going to leave that for another day.
 I hope you understand.

+[^time_t]: We'll use generation count as our time (`t`) instead of wall time or CPU time because it's a more accurate representation of the algorithm's performance.
+The algorithm is not guaranteed to run at a constant speed, so using generation count as our time allows us to compare only the algorithm's performance of different configurations.

 [^ruby-performance]: Me again.
 CPU and memory performance tuning is an important aspect of developing evolutionary algorithms, especially considering that they are known for being resource intensive, but I'm going to leave that for another day as well.
 You're welcome.